bklavet/Alexa-ArduinoYun-garagedoor-skill/README.md

 	Click Next.
 	If all is good, you will be able be done for now.
 There is no need to go to the "Publishing Information"

+As for the arduino yun,  you will want to get familiar with the arduino IDE software and load the sketch above to the yun.

+When this is done, you should be able to have alexa set the digital pin 3 to low and cause the relay to close for one second and then open.